Savoia-Marchetti SM.92

-The Savoia-Marchetti SM.92 was an Italian heavy fighter/bomber of World War II based on the Savoia-Marchetti SM.88.
-The SM.92 did away with the mid-wing crew nacelle.
-The crew of two sat in the left fuselage only.
-Two DB 605 engines were fitted.
+The Savoia-Marchetti SM.92 was an Italian heavy fighter of World War II based on the Savoia-Marchetti SM.88.
+The SM.92 did away with the mid-wing crew nacelle, positioning the two-person crew solely in the left fuselage.
+It was equipped with two DB 605 engines and was intended to serve as long-range fighter-bomber.